Birmingham Northfield (UK Parliament constituency): History

 The Conservative candidate for 2015, MacLean, came within 5.9% of winning the seat.
 UKIP's swing nationally was +9.5% in 2015; here it was 13.5%, enabling a third place, having been fifth-placed in the previous election.
 The other two candidates, standing for parties other than Labour on the left, narrowly forfeited their deposits.
+In 2024, Reform UK came third with 21.0% of the vote.